palmercodes/hangfire/README.md

 - Daily points automatically reset based on date

 ### Share Extension Support
-- Share product URLs directly to Hangfire from Safari/browsers
+- Share product URLs directly to Hangfire from Safari or any iOS app that exposes the native share sheet
-- Auto-opens add item modal with pre-filled link
+- Auto-opens the add item modal with the shared link pre-filled
-- Automatic product data scraping
+- Automatic product data scraping kicks off as soon as the modal appears

 ## 🛠 Tech Stack